MicrosoftDocs/azure-docs/articles/hdinsight/hdinsight-hadoop-introduction.md

 * <a target="_blank" href="http://hadoop.apache.org/docs/r1.2.1/mapred_tutorial.html">MapReduce Tutorial</a>: Learn more about the programming framework for writing Hadoop applications that rapidly process large amounts of data in parallel on large clusters of compute nodes.

-### Microsoft business intelligence (for HDInsight on Windows)
+### Microsoft business intelligence

 Familiar business intelligence (BI) tools - such as Excel, PowerPivot, SQL Server Analysis Services, and SQL Server Reporting Services - retrieve, analyze, and report data integrated with HDInsight by using either the Power Query add-in or the Microsoft Hive ODBC Driver.

 These BI tools can help in your big-data analysis:

 * [Connect Excel to Hadoop with Power Query](hdinsight-connect-excel-power-query.md): Learn how to connect Excel to the Azure Storage account that stores the data associated with your HDInsight cluster by using Microsoft Power Query for Excel.
+Windows workstation required.
+Works with Windows- or Linux-based cluster.

 * [Connect Excel to Hadoop with the Microsoft Hive ODBC Driver](hdinsight-connect-excel-hive-ODBC-driver.md): Learn how to import data from HDInsight with the Microsoft Hive ODBC Driver.
+Windows workstation required.
+Works with Windows- or Linux-based cluster.

 * [Microsoft Cloud Platform](http://www.microsoft.com/server-cloud/solutions/business-intelligence/default.aspx): Learn about Power BI for Office 365, download the SQL Server trial, and set up SharePoint Server 2013 and SQL Server BI.